 Advantages of titanium bikes, and a few reasons to buy one

-They had their day of glory back in the 1990s.
+Titanium bikes had their glory days back in the 90s.
 The world of materials was in full swing, and steel, which had been used in the best frames for a century, was replaced in quick succession by aluminium, titanium and finally carbon fibre.
 Carbon fibre, while promising for a time, was an expensive material and ultimately less stiff and lightweight than titanium.
 But far from disappearing from circulation, 25 years later it is making a strong comeback as an increasingly popular choice among the experts.
 Do you want to know why?
 Here are some of the advantages of titanium bikes, and the reasons why you might want to consider buying one.

 A glimpse into the history of titanium bikes